smitsuriya32/File-Management-System-CLI/README.md

 ### Installation

-Step 1: - Clone the repository to your local machine:
+Step 1: Clone the repository to your local machine:
+Step 2: To add additional dependencies

-Step 2: - npm i - [To add additional dependencies] Step 3: - node ./src/cli.js -[To run this system]
+    - npm i

+Step 3: To run this system

+    - node ./src/cli.js